 There is some room for future advances in West Bank agriculture, but not a great deal.
 Most good land is already under cultivation.
 With improved technology, output from this area can be increased and some marginal land brought under cultivation.
 Water is the second important limiting factor, and here West Bank aspirations conflict directly with Israeli interests.
 Much, more efficient use can be made of the water resources by the use of better irrigation methods and by capturing and storing surface water.
 However, the West Bank and adjacent Israeli territory share the same aquifer layer.
 Water taken by one area is at the expense of water availability in the other.
-The Israelis oppose the "tilting of the water "table" toward the West Bank and have therefore put strict limits on water which can be pumped there for irrigation.
-West Bankers believe that the Israeli authorities have also been uncooperative in promoting better surface water use in the highlands.
+The Israelis oppose the "tilting of the water table" toward the West Bank and have therefore put strict limits on water which can be pumped there for irrigation.
+West Bankers believe that the Israeli authorIties have also been uncooperative in promoting better surface water use in the highlands.
 Israeli authorities reportedly want to see adequate runoff into the Jordan Valley to recharge the water table used there to irrigate the Israeli agricultural settlements strung along the Jordan.
-In addition to using scarce water, the Arabs charge that the settlements, which now total 40,000 dunams of irrigated land, are taking over most of the hitherto unused land suitable for cultivation in the West Bank as well as adjacent Arab land already being farmed.
+In addition to using scarce water, the Arabs charge that the at the court of the grant and and a last the first of the court of the settlements, which now total 40,000 dunams of irrigated land, are taking over most of the hitherto unused land suitable for cultivation in the West Bank as well as adjacent Arab land already being farmed.
 They are the focus of strong West Bank resentment.